Dimensional Analysis in Statistical Modelling: Transforming quantities

 \subsubsection{Does the logarithm have units?}

-To answer this question, first consider applying the logarithm to a unitless quantity $ x $.
+We have argued (see Example \ref{ex:mle}) that the answer is ``no.'' First consider applying the logarithm to a unitless quantity $ x $.
 It is sensible to think that its value will have no units, and so we take this as fact.
 But what happens if we apply the logarithm to a quantity with units?
+For instance, is log(12 inches) = log(12) + log(inches)?
+This issue has been debated for decades across different scientific disciplines; we summarize recent debates in Appendix \ref{app.debate}.

-One school of thought suggests the result is a unitless quantity.
-The argument is based on the idea that the $ \ln x $ is the area under the curve of the function $ 1 / u,~ u >0 $ \citep{molyneux1991dimensions}.
-In other words, define the logarithm of $ x $ to be the area under the function $ f(u)=1/u $, from $ 1 [x] $ to $ x $, with $ u=\{u\} [x]$.
-For $ y = 1[x] $, make the change of variables $ v = u /y $ so that $ v $ is unitless and get
+We now discuss this issue in more detail and argue that the result must be a unitless quantity.
+We use the definition of the natural logarithm of $ x $ as the area under the curve of the function $ f(u) = 1 / u $ \citep{molyneux1991dimensions}.
+We follow the notation defined in Section 3.1, and for clarification, we write ``1'' as $ y \equiv 1[x]$ and $ u=\{u\} [x]$.
+We then make the change of variables $ v = u /y $ so that $ v $ is unitless and get